 Make a simple standing desk from scrap lumber and coffee table legs with threaded studs.
 Fasten leg-connecting top plates to the table’s underside, and then thread in the legs.
 For the best ergonomics, the standing desk should allow your arms to be at a 90-degree angle while typing.
 Adjust the table leg lengths to suit.
 Plus, check out these 45 hugely helpful handy hints!

 Control Your TV

 If you have a FireTV or Smart TV, you can easily order the TV to be turned on or off at your leisure, which alleviates the need to find that pesky remote control!
 But even cooler, you can sit back and use voice command, asking Alexa to search for a certain TV show, change the channel, and control playback.
-You may also be interested in this DIY TV stand.

 Pool Noodle Wrist Rest

 Keep your wrists from getting fatigued during a long day at the computer by making this pool noodle wrist rest.
 First mark where you want to cut the noodle.
 For the wrist rest shown, we made the height slightly less than half of the full noodle diameter.
 (You could cut the noodle exactly in half and make two equally sized wrist rests.)